-For the Year Ended December 31, 2016
+For the Year Ended December 31, 2022

-Information on or connected to our website (or the website of any third party) referenced in this Report is in addition to and not a part of or incorporated by reference into this Report.
+Information on or connected to our website (or the website of any third party) referenced in this Statement is in addition to and not a part of or incorporated by reference into this Statement.
 Such additional information speaks as of the date thereof and is not intended to be confirmed or updated by reference herein.
 Boston Scientific disclaims any liability or responsibility for or endorsement of the information on or connected to the website of a third party.